Lukla Airport: A Passenger's Nightmare

 Preparations Needed to Fly in and Out of Lukla Airport

 The first and foremost preparation to make for a safe ride in Lukla Airport is to check the health of airplanes so that there will not be any technical problems that can cause a mishap.
-It is apparent that Nepal has many low-health-rated airboats that are still voyaging their flights, and it can take a lot of work to travel in those.
+It is apparent that Nepal has many poorly maintained aircraft that are still voyaging their flights, and it can take a lot of work to travel in those.
 Checking out every aspect of a plane's health would be a great kickstart.

 The next important thing to keep in mind is the weather.
 Since Lukla is located at a high-altitude level, the weather is usually dynamic and frosty.
 It causes poor visibility for pilots to handle their flights.
-Scheduling flights only in a good climate of the weather forecast is the better option.
+Scheduling flights only when the forecast is favourable is the better option.
+Note that in the busy spring and autumn seasons, most Lukla flights now operate from Manthali Airport in Ramechhap, about four hours by road from Kathmandu, to ease congestion at TIA.
+Read our guide to Lukla flight disruptions before planning tight connections.

 Technical Support & Communication comes as the following vital elements to prepare.
 Every flight needs a qualified technical team to guide them about the radar, weather, and other aspects.
 Having proper communication with the team might help in flying in and out of Lukla Airport.